haleyly80/haleyly80/README.md

 - 👋 Hi, I’m @haleyly80
 - 👀 I’m interested in ... technology.
 - 🌱 I’m currently learning ...
-SCRUM and Manual QA.
+SAFe Scrum.
-- 💞️ I’m looking to collaborate on ... efficency with Manual QA
+- 💞️ I’m looking to collaborate on ... efficency with SAFe Scrum
 - 📫 How to reach me ... all socials @haleyly80

 <!---